 Just last week, Melinda Gates challenged the world to start doing a better job supporting grassroots women’s movements in her article “It’s Time for a New Era” (Jan 4, 2018), when she proclaimed ” You may never know their names.
 They work beneath the headlines and far from the spotlight.
 When they receive formal recognition from the bodies like the Nobel Committee, it is the exception, not the norm.
 But the fact remains: under the radar, grassroots organizations led by women are quietly changing the world.”
 Media Melinga is one of these “under the radar” exceptions.

 In 2004, Media’s vision was realized; Bwafwno School was built with the help of a group of Canadians from Calgary, Alberta.
 Not only was the two-room cinder block school erected, but a latrine and a deep-water borehole installed.
 That meant that Media and her resilient board not only brought education to the children of Makululu, but also sanitation and clean water to their entire community!
 Moreover, once a proper school had been built, along with sanitation and water, the government of Zambia stepped up and sent qualified teachers.
 Sadly, Media succumbed to her illness in 2007.
 This wonderful woman is sorely missed by our WOW team but nevertheless, her legacy lives on and we would like to honour that legacy.

 I am always amazed at how God is able to make beauty out of our ashes; to take wrong things and make them right, and dark things and make them light; how his resurrection power is always busily at work on behalf of his children by working all things out for our good, and even then, always exceedingly and abundantly beyond what we could ask or imagine.
-As a single mom myself, Media is an inspiration to me.
-I mean there are always the financial challenges, especially during back to school time.
-But there are also those days when your university student comes home and you find the entire contents of their dorm room dumped all over your living room floor, and couch, and hallway.
-Equally, there are those days when you come home from working all day and bussing everyone around from practice to practice and find the kitchen cluttered with dishes leaving you with hours of work still ahead (that’s if you want to avoid hours of fighting), rather than that warm bath you were so looking forward to.
+As a single mom myself, Media’s storey is an inspiration to me.
+First, there are always the financial challenges, especially during back to school time, but there are also those days when your university student comes home and you find the entire contents of their dorm room dumped all over your living room floor, and couch, and hallway.
+Equally, there are those days when you come home from work, and, not to mention bussing children around from practice to practice and find the kitchen cluttered with dishes leaving you with hours of work still ahead (that’s if you want to avoid hours of fighting), rather than that warm bath you were so looking forward to.
 When I get frustrated, Media’s story keeps me grounded.
 More than that, it inspires me to go above and beyond, even if that means simply giving to support a student or running an event to help spread the word and get some of these children in Zambia to school.

-WOW is a faith based Canadian NGO which partners with local leaders in Malawi, Zambia, and Uganda, helping widows and orphans affected by HIV&AIDS access education, medical care, gender based violence counselling, and facilitating business start-ups and vocational training.
+WOW is a Canadian Christian NGO which partners with local leaders in Malawi, Zambia, and Uganda, helping widows and orphans affected by HIV&AIDS access education, medical care, gender based violence counselling, and facilitating business start-ups and vocational training.